ACDF and Cervical Disk Replacement Surgery Packet

 3-4 WEEKS AFTER SURGERY

-• Try to stop wearing your brace, if applicable.
+- Try to stop wearing your collar, if applicable.

 5-6 WEEKS AFTER SURGERY

-• You may participate in non-contact sports and activities such as yoga, hiking or swimming.
+- You may participate in non-contact sports and activities such as yoga, hiking or cycling.

 3 MONTHS AFTER SURGERY

-• You may start taking frequent or long distant flights.
+- You may start taking frequent or long-distance flights.

 Q: What if I’m not ready to proceed with surgery?